Charles Burnett (director)

 Charles Burnett (/bɜːrˈnɛt/; born April 13, 1944) is an American film director, film producer, writer, editor, actor, photographer, and cinematographer.
 His most popular films include Killer of Sheep (1978), My Brother's Wedding (1983), To Sleep with Anger (1990), The Glass Shield (1994), and Namibia: The Struggle for Liberation (2007).
-He has been involved in other types of motion pictures including shorts, documentaries, and a TV series.
+He has also directed several short films and documentary films.

-Called "one of America's very best filmmakers" by the Chicago Tribune and "the nation's least-known great filmmaker and most gifted black director" by The New York Times, Burnett has had a long, diverse career.
+Burnett has been named as "one of America's very best filmmakers" by the Chicago Tribune and "the nation's least-known great filmmaker and most gifted black director" by The New York Times.
+He received an Academy Honorary Award from the Academy of Motion Picture Arts and Sciences for being an "influential film pioneer who has chronicled the lives of black Americans with eloquence and insight" in 2017.

-Background
+Early life and education

 Burnett was born on April 13, 1944, in Vicksburg, Mississippi, to a nurse's aide and a military father.
 According to a DNA analysis, he is mainly descended from people from Sierra Leone.

 In 1947, Charles's family moved to Watts, a largely black neighborhood in South Los Angeles.
 Burnett was interested in expressing himself through art from a young age, but the economic pressure to maintain a stable job kept him from pursuing film or art in college.

-Influence of Watts

 Watts had a significant effect on Burnett's life and work.
 The community, which gained notoriety in 1965 when violent riots in the area caused the deaths of 34 people and injured more than 1,000, again made the news in 1992 when protestors turned to looting and arson following the acquittal of police officers tried for the beating of Rodney King.
 Burnett has said that the neighborhood had a strong Southern influence due to the large number of Southerners living in the area.
 Watts strongly influences his movies' subject matter, which often revolves around southern folklore mixed with modern themes.
 His film Killer of Sheep was set in Watts.

-College

 Burnett first enrolled at Los Angeles City College to study electronics in preparation for a career as an electrician.
 Dissatisfied, he took a writing class and decided that his earlier artistic ambitions needed to be explored and tested.
 He went on to earn a BA in writing and languages at the University of California, Los Angeles.